Best duvet brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-A soft, comfortable duvet will help you get a great night's sleep, and our guide shows that you don't have to spend a fortune to get the best.
+A soft, comfortable duvet will help you get a great night's sleep, and our guide shows you don't have to spend a fortune to get the best.

-We've rated the best and worst duvet brands to help you find a great-value cosy duvet.
+We've rated the best and worst duvet brands to help you find a great-value, cosy duvet.

-In the table below, you can see that there's a difference of 24 percentage points between the best and the worst brands.
-The best scores five out of five for comfort, whereas the worst scores three stars.
+In the table below, you can see that there's a difference of 25 percentage points between the best and the worst brands.
+The best scores five out of five for comfort, whereas two brands can only manage three stars.
 As you're not logged in as a Which? member, the brand names are currently locked up.Which? members can log in now to unlock the scores in the table below.
 If you're not already a member, you can take a £1 trial of Which? to get instant access.
 You'll also gain access to our research on everything you need to get a good night's sleep, from mattresses to pillows and mattress toppers.

 Best and worst duvet brands